 If you decide to visit the Tile Museum, you can also see one of Lisbon hidden gems, a sheltered monastery courtyard.
 Not many tourists know, but the Azulejo Museum is actually housed in the Monastery Mosteiro da Madre de Deus.

 Therefore, you can visit the museum and relax in the monastery courtyard, a picturesque place with benches, a fountain, and a park.
+This place deserves to be added to your Lisbon itinerary, and I promise it will not disappoint you.

 To enhance the museum and monastery experience, take a coffee, or have lunch at the museum restaurant with a unique interior.